Vidhish-Trivedi/Hospital-Readmittance-Prediction/Second-Half/README.md

 Each layer within the model incorporates batch normalization, a technique applied to ensure that successive layers receive appropriately scaled data, thereby enhancing the ease of processing.
 ### Training Details
-- Number of Epochs - 10
+- Number of Epochs - 10, a summary is given below:

 | Epoch | Loss | Accuracy | Val Loss | Val Accuracy |
 | -- | -- | -- | -- | -- |